The One and Only Ivan: An Adventure in Prose and Poetry

 The format of this book is different from a usual prose novel.
 When I had first read the book as a younger kid, I didn't really notice a difference in the writing format.
 But when I heard that it was considered a book in verse, I thought about it in a new way.
 It looks like prose at first glance, but it has the occasional line breaks like poetry, and it has "chapter" titles similar to those in a poetry book, sometimes only offering us one or two lines in one chapter before entering the next one.
 This specific format selected for the book impacts Ivan's narrative voice, as he sometimes speaks with a simple and straightforward tone, especially when he thinks to himself.
 He often references in the book that humans speak too many words, while he prefers to only express things patiently.
 Other times, when he describes action, he uses detailed elements to paint a picture of what's happening, taking time to observe his surroundings.

 The One and Only Ivan is a heartwarming story about perseverance and the relationships between animals and humans.
 Its unique style of writing adds an element of poetry, which illustrates it with emotion.
+Overall, it's a great book!

 Comments